JosephBARBIERDARNAL/pypalettes/README.md

 These sites have been scraped with the scripts in `parsers/`.
 Data is then saved into a `.csv` format with name+palette.

+Color maps already available in `matplotlib` and `seaborn` have been added to the collection.

+Since some color maps have the same name, some specific palettes can be different from the original ones.
+The easiest way to find the original source is to use the `source()` method, and I highly suggest you to find your dream color map on the [original site](https://josephbarbierdarnal.github.io/purrpalette/).

 <br><br>

 ## How to add a new palette